Daniibooii/chocolate-doom/README.md

 # Project Description
 This is a clone of a public repo available at: https://github.com/chocolate-doom/chocolate-doom<br>
 I have pushed my own repo so that I can work on edits for fun and to gain a better understanding of videogame mechanics.<br>
-I also hope to edit my friend Anton's head onto most/all of the enemies.<br>
+I also hope to edit my friend Anton's head onto most/all of the enemies :)<br>
 Any changes to the source code will be noted.<br>

-The original repo's README is found below the second Chocolate Doom heading.
+The original repo's README is found below the second Chocolate Doom heading.<br>

 # Notes
 <br>